nreddi2/data-science-portfolio/wage-income-north-carolina.md

 ## Storytelling and interpretation

-<div class="draft-prompt"><strong> After analyzing the data, the men's weighted median was found to be higher in the overall sample and in every displayed education, age, and selected occupation group.
+<div class="draft-prompt"> After analyzing the data, the men's weighted median was found to be higher in the overall sample and in every displayed education, age, and selected occupation group.
 This was nothing new, as some degree of wage gap between gender inequality was, truthfully, to be expected.
 However, the size of the difference does notably change per group: education gaps are about 26.9%–33.3%, age-group dollar gaps are about $8,122–$18,275, and selected occupations range from about 4.5% to 51.9%.
 Additionally, the full time/year round comparison was found to be smaller than the overall comparison (16.9% vs 25%). </div>

 ## Limitations, ethics, and reflection